mmke01404-collab/Primary/README.md

 We’ve spent decades protecting the bits.
 We forgot to protect the meaning.

-Digital preservation is widely treated as a storage problem.

-It is not.

-It is a **continuity problem**.

-Systems preserve objects.
-Identity depends on lineage.

-When continuity is not engineered, meaning disappears even when data survives.

-That condition is called:

-**The Humming Box Problem**
+We’ve been sold the wrong problem.

+Digital preservation isn’t failing because of bit rot.
+It’s failing because we’ve built a world full of humming boxes.

+You know the sound — the low, constant whir of a server rack or an old external drive.
-A system that is technically alive
+A machine that is technically alive, but in terms of meaning, already silent.

-but interpretively silent.
+The data is intact.
+The system is running.

+And yet — there is nothing left to understand.

+This is the Humming Box Problem.

 ---